unicef/iogt/notifications/README.md

 - Set `VAPID_PUBLIC_KEY` env. variable from `public_key.txt`
 - Set `VAPID_PRIVATE_KEY` env. variable from `private_key.txt`
 - Set `VAPID_ADMIN_EMAIL` env. variables accordingly
+  - It’s best if this email is not a personal email address, but rather a group email so that if a person leaves an organization, is unavailable for an extended period, or otherwise can’t respond, someone else on the list can.
+Push Notification Service Provider will only use this if we notice a problem with your feed and need to contact you.